hollance/Forge/README.markdown

 - [Creating a model with Forge](Docs/DSL.markdown)
 - [Importing a model from Keras, TensorFlow, Caffe, etc](Docs/Importing.markdown)

+## Where are the unit tests?

+Run the **ForgeTests** app on a device.

+The reason the tests are in a separate app is that Metal does not work on the simulator and Xcode can't run logic tests on the device.
+Catch-22.

 ## TODO

 Forge is under active development.
 Here is the [list of bugs and upcoming features](Docs/TODO.markdown).